ounger/DynExRecyclerView/README.md

 ExpRecyclerView expRecyclerView = new ExpRecyclerView(
       this,
       (RecyclerView) findViewById(R.id.exp_view),
-      (TextView) findViewById(R.id.empty_view), //(optional param) if no items are in the list show a TextView "list is empty" parentList
+      (TextView) findViewById(R.id.empty_view), //(optional param) if no items are in the list show a TextView "List is empty" parentList
 );